 The author of the book is the founder of Ice Nine Online, a Chicago-based digital agency by day and market research lab by night.
 His aim was to create a book that will show various digital marketing approaches across a diversified set of industries.
 The book also uncovers the biggest weaknesses made by marketers and how they can overcome them.

 Content – The Atomic Particle of Marketing by Rebecca Lieb

 Content, in all its forms, is the heart and soul of every social media marketing strategy.
-In fact, if you get your content approach wrong, it can affect your social media campaigns in a negative way.
+In fact, if you get your content approach wrong, it can affect your campaigns in a negative way.
 Avoid this scenario with the help of Rebecca Lieb’s definitive guide to content marketing strategy.

 Most companies still get content marketing wrong and it’s because of one major reason: it’s difficult.
 This book provides useful insights and tools to help marketers find a successful equilibrium between content marketing and content strategy.
 Go beyond the noise of the industry hype and learn the ins and outs of content in a clear, logical way.